deangelisbd/nestjs-edgedb-test-1/README.md

     $ make logs [ nestjs | react | edgedb ]
     ```

 4. Add data to DB if not already populated.
+This repo includes a basic Person-Movie schema corresponding to the [EdgeDB Quickstart guide](https://www.edgedb.com/docs/guides/quickstart#ref-quickstart-createdb-sdl)
     If you have the EdgeDB CLI installed locally, then run:
     ```bash
     $ edgedb --dsn=edgedb://edgedb@localhost:5656/edgedb --tls-security=insecure